What To Do About A Field Mouse In The House: Tips From Seaside Pest Control

 - Eliminate standing water sources, such as leaking pipes or pet bowls left overnight.

-6. Call In The Professionals
+6. Call In the Professionals

-Preventing Field Mice In The Future
+Preventing Field Mice in the Future

 Once you’ve successfully dealt with your field mouse problem, it’s essential to take preventive measures to avoid a repeat invasion.